vanshmadan/aws-lambda-snapstart-python-scanner/README.md

 #  AWS Lambda SnapStart Bug Scanner (Python)

-**AWS Lambda SnapStart Python Scanner** is a static analysis tool that detects **SnapStart-incompatible initialization patterns** in AWS Lambda Python functions.
+A Python-based scanner that detects compatibility issues when enabling AWS Lambda SnapStart.
+Helps identify cold-start risks, initialization patterns, and SnapStart-breaking code before deployment.

 It is inspired by the official SnapStart Bug Scanner for Java — but implemented in Python using [`libcst`](https://github.com/Instagram/LibCST), enabling precise analysis without executing code.